ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 ### The Withdrawal Stage

-At this stage, it is allowed for an investor to withdraw money to predefined guarding script (which hash is written down into the dictionary).
-A withdrawing transaction thus is having N + 2 outputs, where the first output should carry over the withdrawal sub-contract, the following N outputs have guarding scripts and token values according to the dictionary, and for the the last output there are no any conditions, aside of that it is not allowed to carry away tokens with it (supposedly, this output pays a fee).
-The contract is requiring two proofs for the dictionary elements: one proof is showing that values to be withdrawn are indeed in the dictionary, and the second proof is proving that a resulting dictionary is free of the withdrawn values.
+At this stage, investors are allowed to withdraw project tokens protected by a predefined guard script (whose hash is stored in the dictionary).
+Lets say withdraw is done in batches of size N. A withdrawing transaction, thus, has N + 2 outputs, where the first output carrys over the withdrawal sub-contract and balance tokens, the last output pays the fee and the remaining N outputs have guarding scripts and token values according to the dictionary.
+The contract requires two proofs for the dictionary elements: one proving that values to be withdrawn are indeed in the dictionary, and the second proving that the resulting dictionary does not have the withdrawn values.
 The sub-contract is below.

     val removeProof = getVar[Coll[Byte]](2).get
     val lookupProof = getVar[Coll[Byte]](3).get